Who Are The BBC Pundits For The World Cup? - World Soccer

 Former England stars Alan Shearer, Frank Lampard and Rio Ferdinand will all join the BBC coverage team for the 2018 World Cup in Russia.

-Phil Neville, Jermaine Jenas, Danny Murphy, Martin Keown and England women’s Alex Scott will also be pundits for the tournament.
+Phil Neville, Jermaine Jenas, Danny Murphy, Matthew Upson, Martin Keown and England women’s Alex Scott will also be pundits for the tournament.

-Additionally, for an international perspective, Chelsea and Ivory Coast legend Didier Drogba will join them, as will 1990 World Cup winner with Germany, Jurgen Klinsmann.
+Additionally, for an international perspective, Chelsea and Ivory Coast legend Didier Drogba will join them.

-Finally, Pablo Zabaleta, who played in the 2014 World Cup Final, will be part of the team.
+Cesc Fabregas has also recently been announced as a BBC pundit and finally, Pablo Zabaleta, who played in the 2014 World Cup Final, will be part of the team.

 Gary Lineker leads the BBC coverage for the tournament.